allenai/allennlp-guide/README.md

 ### Fixing chapter content

-Pull requests to fix / improve chapter content is welcome!
+Pull requests to fix / improve chapter content are welcome!
 The chapters are written in markdown, and you can find them under `chapters/`.
 When there's an executable code block, the code for it will be found under `exercises/`.
 For fixing chapter content, those are the only two directories you should need to worry about in here.